forestgrape/coronavirus/economics.md

 * The partitioning is only temporarily for analyses, we live together not separated.

 In many parts of todays world:
 * The opportunities children will have in their future life depend largely on the wealth and social status of their parents.
-Especially in countries where education is not free => Affordable education helps.
+Especially in countries where good education is difficult to access => universal access to good education helps.
 * The opportunities in the economic life depend to a large extent on streamlined CVs from well known institutions (e.g. companies, universities) and available capital.
 Especially in countries where the economy is dominated by large conventional companies => Free markets in agile economies should help.
   > Activities such as educating children can be as instructive as working in a large company, one learns to manage, to teach ...